HyunJai/HyunJai/README.md

 <br>

-### DeepLearning Researcher ###
+## DeepLearning Researcher ##
-* DeepLearning Researcher in AICT(ADVANCED INSTITUTE OF CONVERGENCE TECHNOLOGY) Computer Vision and Artificial Intelligence lab
+* DeepLearning Researcher in AICT(ADVANCED INSTITUTE OF CONVERGENCE TECHNOLOGY) and SKKU
 </br>